-We define Adjusted EBITDA as net income excluding depreciation and amortization, net interest expense, income tax expense, sponsor management fee, pre-opening de novo and relocation costs, restructuring and related severance costs, IPO related costs, and equity-based compensation.
+We define Adjusted EBITDA as net income/(loss) excluding depreciation and amortization, net interest expense, income tax expense/(benefit), sponsor management fee, pre-opening de novo and relocation costs, restructuring and related severance costs, IPO related costs, loss on disposal of long-lived assets, and equity-based compensation.
 We include Adjusted EBITDA because it is an important measure on which our management assesses and believes investors should assess our operating performance.
 We consider Adjusted EBITDA to be an important measure because it helps illustrate underlying trends in our business and our historical operating performance on a more consistent basis.
 Adjusted EBITDA has limitations as an analytical tool including: (i) Adjusted EBITDA does not include results from equity-based compensation and (ii) Adjusted EBITDA does not reflect interest expense on our debt or the cash requirements necessary to service interest or principal payments.

 We define Adjusted EBITDA Margin as Adjusted EBITDA as a percentage of revenue.
 We included Adjusted EBITDA Margin because it is an important measure on which our management assesses and believes investors should assess our operating performance.
 We consider Adjusted EBITDA Margin to be an important measure because it helps illustrate underlying trends in our business and our historical operating performance on a more consistent basis.
-Adjusted EBITDA Margin decreased to 24.8% for the three months ended March 31, 2022 compared to 36.6% for the three months ended March 31, 2021 due to incurring a full quarter of public company costs and recently (in the last six months), opening three new de novo facilities.